MustafaAlnadhari/todo-list-app/README.md

 # todo-list-app
 # To Do List App

-A simple and intuitive To Do List web application with user authentication, task management, and task status updates.
+A simple To Do List web application.

 ## Prerequisites